nikhil-sarin/gwemlightcurves/README.md

-# gwemlightcurves
+#kilonova_lightcurves
-Gravitational-wave Electromagnetic Lightcurves
+Module with a whole bunch of kilonova models

-A bilby friendly version of gwemlightcurves
+A bilby friendly version of gwemlightcurves (https://github.com/mcoughlin/gwemlightcurves)